Lukatc/Recipe-Manager/README.md

 ## 📄 Terms of Use

-* This app stores data locally and uses Firebase Auth for user accounts.
+* This app stores data locally .
-* User data is private and stored only on your device and Firebase.
+* User data is private and stored only on your device.

 ## How the App Works